JacobMiske/worklighttools-ecommerce/README.md

 If you have extra time lets explore how we can integrate Amazon Personalize to provide predicitve user engagement -->

 ## Clean up
-When you are done with the buidler session you can clean up your AWS account by running the command below in the Cloud9 environment that we created.
+When you are done with the builder session you can clean up your AWS account by running the command below in the Cloud9 environment that we created.

 ```Shell
 amplify delete